uchenna631/ogbunike-caves/README.md

 ### Content
 - Text on the "about" page was taken from UNESCO official website - https://whc.unesco.org/en/tentativelists/5174/
+- Instruction on how to create animation on a hero-image was taken from code institute tutorial
 - Instructions on how to incorporate iframe API was taken from W3C Tutorial - https://www.w3schools.com/tags/tag_iframe.asp
 - The icons in the footer were taken from Font Awesome - https://fontawesome.com/